radicallyopensecurity/keycloak-app-passwords/extension/README.md

 LDAP Attribute: emailPassword
 ```

-Now any new users will get added to `OpenLDAP` and any app passwords that are generated will be stored in `LDAP`
+Now any new users will get added to `OpenLDAP` and any app passwords that are generated will be stored in `LDAP`.

 See [`search-all.sh`](.internal/ldap/search-all.sh) to see how to validate that your app passwords are stored in `LDAP`.